Bonefish Plentiful Here Year-Round

 Boats: 16-foot Dolphin Super skiffs with 70 HP Yamaha motors.
 The guides pole the skiffs on the shallowest bonefish flats.
 Two anglers per guide and boat.

-Fishing Hours: You are guided for seven to nine hours each day at your discretion.
+Fishing Hours: You are guided for 7 to 9 hours each day, at your discretion.
 Depending on the tides and fishing, you’ll take a packed lunch and return to the Liveaboard in the afternoons.

 Fishing License: A fishing license is included in the package.